 Councils have a statutory duty to complete a local Child Poverty Strategy and this City Region approach is over and above this statutory responsibility.
 There is a further duty for specific named partners to co-operate in tackling child poverty in local areas, and this is partially delivered through the City Region level Commission.

-The Commission meets quarterly and is due to refresh its strategy in 2014.
+The Commission meets quarterly and is currently implementing the revised strategy that was published in 2016.

 More information can be found here